The 3 C’s of Divorce Explained: Communication, Cooperation & Compromise

 Some spouses may refuse to cooperate due to fear, emotional distress, or distrust.
 Understanding the underlying reasons is key to finding solutions that encourage collaboration while protecting your legal interests.

-Legal Perspective on Cooperation
+Legal Perspective in Illinois

 Illinois courts may consider a spouse’s willingness, or refusal, to cooperate when making custody and financial decisions.
 Attorneys can advise on strategies to encourage collaboration and advocate for your rights if cooperation is limited, ensuring fair outcomes in both contested and uncontested divorces.